typegoose/auto-increment/README.md

 await doc.save();
 ```

-Note: `AutoIncrementIDSkipSymbol` can also be set inside hooks, but hooks might be called before others
+Note: `AutoIncrementIDSkipSymbol` can also be set inside hooks, but hooks might be called before others.

 #### incrementBy

 `number` default `1`

-This option is optional, default is to increment by `1`
+This option is optional, default is to increment by `1`.

 #### field

 `string`

-This option is optional, defaults to `_id`
+This option is optional, defaults to `_id`.

 #### trackerCollection

 `string`

-Set the Collection the tracker should use to store tracking infomation
+Set the Collection the tracker should use to store tracking infomation.

-This option is optional, defaults to `identitycounters`
+This option is optional, defaults to `identitycounters`.

 #### trackerModelName

 `string`

-Set the ModelName to use for the tracker model
+Set the ModelName to use for the tracker model.

-This option is optional, defaults to `identitycounter`
+This option is optional, defaults to `identitycounter`.

 #### startAt

 `number` default `0`

-Set the starting number of the counter
+Set the starting number of the counter.
 (the first document will be this number)

 ## Notes